SignalWhisperer/meet-sam/README.md

 # Meet SAM

 A basic demonstration of a Rust project using a SAM template to deploy on AWS.
 There are many workaround required due to issues in the SAM CLI.
+DO NOT USE THIS IN A PRODUCTION ENVIRONMENT.
+THIS IS JUST AN EXAMPLE OF HOW TO USE RUST WITH SAM TEMPLATES AND NOT A SECURE, ROBUST SOLUTION.

 ## Diagram